Can Error Mitigation Improve Trainability of Noisy Variational Quantum Algorithms?: Framework

 \subsubsection{Noise-induced cost concentration and noise-induced barren plateaus}

 Here we summarize the phenomenon of noise-induced cost concentration and noise-induced barren plateaus (NIBPs), as well as introduce some notation that we will use throughout the rest of this manuscript.
 This was formulated in Ref.~\cite{wang2020noise} for a general class of VQAs and a class of Pauli noise that includes as a special case local depolarizing noise.
 (See also Refs.~\cite{franca2020limitations,xue2021effects,marshall2020characterizing} for other discussions of the impact of noise.)
-In this section we follow the treatment for local depolarizing noise.
 Consider a model of noise acting through a depth $L$ circuit with $n$-qubit input state $\rho_{in}$ as

-where $\{\UC_k\}^L_{k=1}$ denote unitary channels that describe collections of gates that act together in a layer, and $\NC=\bigotimes_{i=1}^n \DC_i$ is an instance of local depolarizing channels, with depolarizing probabilities $\{p_i \}_{i=1}^n$.
-We denote a noisy cost function as
+where $\{\UC_k\}^L_{k=1}$ denote unitary channels that describe collections of gates that act together in a layer, and $\NC=\bigotimes_{i=1}^n \NC_i$ is an instance of local Pauli channels. {In general we can consider different Pauli noise channels in each layer and our theoretical results can be simply extended to such settings, but we do not consider it here for simplicity of presentation.} The action of $\mathcal{N}_j$ on a local Pauli operator $\sigma\in\{X,Y,Z\}$ can be expressed as